liximomo/vscode-sftp/README.md

 1. In `VS Code`, open a local directory you wish to sync to the remote server (or create an empty directory that you wish to first download the contents of a remote server folder in order to edit locally).
 2. `Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on Mac open command palette, run `SFTP: config` command.
-3. A basic configuration file will appear named `sftp.json` under the `.vscode` directory.
-Edit the configuration parameters to your remote server.
+3. A basic configuration file will appear named `sftp.json` under the `.vscode` directory, open and edit the configuration parameters with your remote server information.

 For instance:
 ```json